sstadt/d20-character-tracker/README.md

  - add ajax spinner to all auth component async operations
  - stylize email templates
- - spruce up the landing page

 ### DevOps to do:

- - switch to on-server email instead of gmail
  - look into node reloader during dev: https://github.com/sgress454/sails-hook-autoreload

 ### Need more research